Reform Group (Finland)

 The Reform Group (Remonttiryhmä) was a political party in Finland between 1998 and 2001.

 History

-The party first contested national elections in 1999, when they received 1.1% of the vote in the parliamentary elections, winning a single seat.
+The party first contested national elections in 1999, when they received 1% of the vote in the parliamentary elections, winning a single seat.
 In the presidential elections the following year, the party nominated Risto Kuisma as their candidate.
 However, he received just 0.6% of the vote.

-The party did not contest any further elections.
+The party did not contest any further national elections.

 Ideology

-The party's mission statement is "to build a just society".
-It aims to achieve full employment through a job guarantee.
-It also calls for reductions in income taxes, especially on low income taxpayers, making society "family-centered", and animal welfare.
+The party's mission statement was "to build a just society".
+It aimed to achieve full employment through a job guarantee.
+It also called for reductions in income taxes, especially on low income taxpayers, making society "family-centered", and animal welfare.